 On his eleventh birthday, Jacob's father gives him a diary.
 To write about things that happen.
 About what he and his father do on their farm.
 About the sheep, the crop, the fox and the dam.
 But Jacob knows some things should not be written down.
 Some things should not be remembered.

-The only things he knows for sure is what his father has taught him.
+The only things he knows for sure are what his father has taught him.
 Sheltered, protected, isolated.
 But who is his father protecting him from?
 And how far will his father go to keep the world at bay?

 From the bestselling author of WIMMERA and THE RIP comes an unforgettable novel that explores the darkness in our world with the light only a child can find.